Choose the Best Insect Repellent

 - Have irritated, sunburned, bruised, or broken skin

 When using soybean oil-based repellent, reapply the product if you are outdoors for longer than 1.5 hours, or if you start being bitten by mosquitoes.

 Picaridin is a product widely used in Europe and Australia.
-Its effectiveness is comparable to DEET.
+Its effectiveness is comparable to DEET, but does not last as long and will need to reapplied.
 It is odorless and does not irritate skin.
 It is also effective against other insects like fleas or ticks.